-Together with our Beck Institute partners, staff at the RTFA's develop meaningful, reality based, recovery plans with the individual residents and their families.
-Beck Institute staff work side by side with New Vitae staff intervening and engaging with residents to build and increase their capacity for greater independence.
+Together with our Beck Institute partners, staff at the RTFA's develop meaningful, reality based recovery plans with the individual residents and their families.
+Beck Institute staff work side by side with New Vitae staff to ensure that interventions and treatment goals align with goals that assist the residents to build and increase capacity for greater independence.

-The RTFA programs in Philadelphia are designed to be transitionary in nature and offer clinical and residential services.
+The Residential Treatment Facilities for Adults programs in Philadelphia are designed to be transitional in nature and offer clinical and residential services.
 They are designed to support individuals to regain stability and skills necessary to live more independently in the community.

-At the RTFA, our staff is focused on finding ways to bring residents' experiences, hopes, and dreams into the community.
-By engaging in therapeutic activities within the community setting, residents are able to learn skills in real life settings making transfer of these lessons much easier, and affording them successes in the real world.
+At the Residential Treatment Facilities for Adults, our staff is focused on finding ways to bring residents' experiences, hopes, and dreams into the community.
+By engaging in therapeutic activities within the community setting, residents are able to learn skills in real life settings making the transfer of these lessons much easier, and affording them success in the real world.

-Our commitment to integrating residents into the real world is demonstrated by facilitating activities in the community.
+Our commitment to integrating residents into the real world is demonstrated by how we work to facilitate activities in the community.
 For example, rather than discussing buying groceries or budgets, residents work with staff to plan and shop together in the community.
-Residents are engaged in building social skills through facilitated activities in local stores, parks, libraries, and community centers.
+Residents are engaged in building social skills through activities in local stores, parks, libraries, and community centers.
 Another example of active community integration is in developing healthy strategies for leisure and coordinating activities with local organizations to facilitate socialization and healthy recreation.

-Our program staff have developed relationships with other organizations to support these activities.
-For example, we have built collaborative arrangements with local libraries for literacy education as well as participating in community based lectures, presentations, and borrowing books, music, and movies.
-We have also developed such arrangements with the local YMCA for fitness activities, swimming, and other leisure activities.
+Our program staff has developed relationships with other organizations to support these activities.
+For example, we have built collaborative arrangements with local libraries for literacy education, participating in community-based lectures & presentations, and borrowing books, music, and movies.
+We have also developed such arrangements with the local YMCA for fitness, swimming, and other leisure activities.